sarbajeet1/int/readme.txt

-this is just sample for repository saving
+this is just sample for repository saving. lets do some changes.